Sha-x2-nk/MNIST_NUMPY/README.md

 # MNIST_NUMPY

-MNIST_NUMPY is a repository containing a python coded implementation of a feed forward neural network using NumPy.
+MNIST_NUMPY is a repository containing a python coded implementation of a feed forward neural network using (JAX)NumPy.
 This implementation consists of a simple 2-layer neural network with 1 hidden layer containing 2048 neurons and an output layer with 10 neurons.

 The main purpose of this project was to gain a deeper understanding of backpropagation in neural networks and to implement it from scratch.
 The code only relies on two libraries: (JAX)NumPy and math.